1935 Atlantic hurricane season: Hurricane Two

 Data from ships and nearby Windward Islands indicate that a tropical depression formed approximately 275 mi southeast of Barbados around 06:00 UTC on August 16.
 The depression tracked north-northwestward and intensified into a tropical storm around 00:00 UTC on August 18, while situated between the islands of Antigua and Barbuda.
 Continuing north-northwestward, the cyclone intensified into a hurricane while north of the Lesser Antilles at 00:00 UTC on August 19.
 Curving west-northwest, the storm gradually intensified into a Category 2 hurricane the following day.
 On August 20, the system began to curve northward and later north-northeastward.
 The cyclone peaked with winds of 130 mph (215 km/h) on August 22, but weakened to a minimal Category 3 hurricane with winds of 115 mph (195 km/h) by the time it passed just west of Bermuda later that day.
 On August 24, the storm weakened to a Category 2 hurricane and began to turn more northward.
 Continuing to curve northwestward on August 25, the system continued to weaken to a Category 1 hurricane, later striking Newfoundland as an extratropical cyclone on August 26.
 The storm dissipated later that day.

-Penned as Newfoundland's "worst gale in 36 years," the remnants of the hurricane battered the island with damaging winds.
+A few islands of the Lesser Antilles recorded precipitation, including up to 77 mm on Guadeloupe at Baie-Mahault.
+Called Newfoundland's "worst gale in 36 years," the remnants of the hurricane battered the island with damaging winds.
 Charlottetown in Prince Edward Island received 5.6 in of rain over a three-day span.
 In St. John's, Newfoundland, wind gusts averaged 83 km/h and caused extensive property damage.
 Total losses were estimated in the thousands of dollars.
 Communication lines across the island were downed, though the greatest effects were felt offshore.
 Gale-force winds and rough seas wrecked multiple schooners off the coast of Newfoundland, claiming an estimated 50 lives.
 Every ship that set sail within a day of the storm was damaged.
 Six people drowned when Walter sank near Trepassey.
 The SS Argyle was dispatched on search and rescue for three other vessels; however, upon discovery of the ships they reported no sign of life and their crew are believed to have been washed overboard.
 In the days following the storm, wrecks of schooners, such as the Carrie Evelyn, washed ashore.